WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

     - Flask will be used for front-end to back-end integration.
     - When the user enters an expense it will run as a post request then sends the user entered expenses to python code that will store it in our database.

-## Requirement 2: The user shall be able to access a general built-in budget template if they choose to have the app help them
-1. The built in budget template will produce a general expense template table with recommended expense allocation based on the user's monthly or yearly income.

 2. The default expense table will contain the following:
-    - primary key
+    - expense id (primary key)
     - expense category
     - expense description
     - expense amount
     - expense date
     - expense payment method

+## Requirement 2: The user shall be able to access a general built-in budget template if they choose to have the app help them
+1. The built in budget template will produce a general expense template table with recommended expense allocation based on the user's monthly or yearly income.

-3. The default category table will contain the following records in SQLite:
+2. The default category table will contain the following records in SQLite:

     - rent
     - groceries